-The Board has carefully considered the proposal and recommends that stockholders vote AGAINST the proposal for the following reasons:
+Consistent with prior years, the Board has carefully considered the proposal and again recommends that stockholders vote AGAINST the proposal for the following reasons:

 The Chairman of the Board is currently independent

 The Company currently has an independent Chair, with the Board making the determination that such a leadership structure would be the most appropriate for the organization at this time.
 In making such determination, the Board appointed David Thomas as the independent Chair, a role he has served in since January 2022.
 Mr. Thomas is well versed in the complexity of our business, having served as Presiding Director for many years prior to his appointment as independent Chair.